 - Expand or modify system to serve new purposes or improve work flow.

-IT Analysts with little to no experience tend to make between $51910 and $66340 while the more experienced ones make over $109210 per year.
+Computer Systems Analysts with little to no experience tend to make between $54360 and $68730 while the more experienced ones can earn over $113460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An IT Analyst is to move to a higher paying state like DC.
-Right now, the highest paying states for IT Analysts are DC, CA, VA, NJ and NY.
+One of the easiest ways to increase your salary as a Computer Systems Analyst is to move to a higher paying state like NJ.
+Right now, the highest paying states for Computer Systems Analysts are NJ, DC, NY, CA and VA.

-3 other factors that can increase your salary as An IT Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Computer Systems Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other IT Analysts what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Computer Systems Analysts what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons